 5 Alphabet Games to Play with Your Alphabet Matching Game Cards

 1. Concentration/Memory Match: You will need one printed set of alphabet game cards for this game.
-Shuffle the cards well and then place both sets of cards face down on the table.
+Shuffle the cards well and then spread all cards face down across the table.
 Players take turns to turn over two cards, searching for the matching picture and letter card pairs.
 If the cards selected are a match, the player keeps the matching pair and takes another turn.
 If they are not the same, the cards are turned back over and play moves to the next player.
-Once all cards have been matched, the player with the most pairs wins the games.
+Once all cards have been matched, the player with the most pairs wins the game.

 Tip: If your child is not ready to play with the complete alphabet card set start with just 10-12 letter picture card pairs.

 2. I Spy: Place the picture cards face up on the table.
 Mentally choose a picture (don’t tell your child which you have chosen) and give a verbal I Spy clue to describe the card you are thinking about, for example, “I Spy something that you eat.
 It’s sweet and round.”
 Your child can identify the card and name the object and its beginning sound -“Donut, d d d.”
 They can then place the matching letter card on top of the picture card.
 Continue by giving an I Spy clue another picture card.

 3. Walk the Talk: You will need one set of picture or letters cards for this game.
 Create a path of alphabet cards by arranging the cards (face up) in a path across the floor.
 Invite your child to hop along the series of cards, saying the initial letter sound for each picture (or the alphabet name or sound for each letter), seeing how far along the path they can go.
 If playing with a group of children, the child who travels the furthest without a mistake is the winner.